Bayesian Unsupervised Disentanglement of Anatomy and Geometry for Deep Groupwise Image Registration: Additional Results and Visualisation

 \subsection{Multi-Modal \& Intersubject Groupwise Registration}

-\cref{fig:violin_app} presents the violin plots of the evaluation metrics for the compared methods on all test groups of the four datasets.
+\cref{fig:violin_sup} presents the violin plots of the evaluation metrics for the compared methods on all test groups of the four datasets.

-\crefrange{fig:vis_mscmr_app}{fig:vis_oasis} visualise the registration results on a test image group from each dataset using different registration methods.
-The predicted backward transformation fields are also presented as colourized grid maps, whose Jacobian determinant maps are also visualised.
+\crefrange{fig:vis_mscmr_sup}{fig:vis_oasis_sup} visualise the registration results on a test image group from each dataset using different registration methods.
+The predicted backward transformation fields are also presented as colorized grid maps, whose Jacobian determinant maps are also visualized.
 For the proportions of displacement voxels with negative Jacobian, \cref{tab:ratio_neg_jac_results} presents the results for all the four datasets, in addition to the values on the OASIS dataset summarised in the manuscript.

 In addition to the visualization of multi-level deformations from our model \emph{Ours-CD} on the MSCMR dataset, we visualize results from the Learn2Reg, BraTS-2021 and OASIS datasets in \cref{fig:multilevel_disps_l2r}, \cref{fig:multilevel_disps_brats} and \cref{fig:multilevel_disps_oasis}, respectively.
 We observe a phenomenon similar to MSCMR: the displacements at different levels exhibit different degrees of smoothness, with larger-level $\{\phi_m^l\}_m$ placing greater emphasis on local fine-grained distortion.
 The deformations $\{\phi_m^1,\phi_m^2\}_m$ for the OASIS image group and the deformation $\{\phi_m^1\}_m$ for the BraTS-2021 group tend to be close to zero, probably because misalignments in these groups primarily occur among local tissues rather than affecting the entire brain structure, as indicated by the original images.
 In conclusion, these figures of multi-level deformations showcase the effectiveness of our hierarchical decomposition strategy under various imaging conditions.